Wager Mutiny: Bulkeley and the Speedwell survivors return to England

-Baynes rushed ahead of Bulkley and Cummins to the Admiralty and gave an account of what happened to Wager, which reflected badly on Bulkley and Cummins but not himself.
-Baynes was a weak man and an incompetent officer, as was recorded by all those who provided a narrative of the shipwreck and mutiny.
-As a result of Baynes' report, Bulkley and Cummins were detained aboard Stirling Castle for two weeks whilst the Admiralty decided how to act.
-It was eventually decided to release them and defer any formal court martial proceedings until the return of either Anson or Cheap.
+Baynes rushed ahead of Bulkeley and Cummins to the Admiralty and gave an account of what happened to Wager, which reflected badly on Bulkeley and Cummins but not himself.
+Baynes was a weak man and an incompetent officer, as recorded by all who provided narratives of the shipwreck and mutiny.
+As a result of Baynes' report, Bulkeley and Cummins were detained aboard Stirling Castle for two weeks whilst the Admiralty decided how to act.
+It was eventually decided to release them and to defer any formal court-martial proceedings until the return of either Anson or Cheap.
 When Anson did return in 1744, it was decided that no trial would proceed until Cheap returned.
-Bulkley asked the Admiralty for permission to publish his journal; it responded that it was his business and he could do as he liked.
-Bulkley released a book containing his journal, but the initial reaction from some was that he should have been hanged as a mutineer.
+Bulkeley asked the Admiralty for permission to publish his journal; it responded that it was his business and he could do as he liked.
+Bulkeley released a book containing his journal, but the initial reaction from some was that he should have been hanged as a mutineer.

-Bulkley found employment when he assumed command of a forty-gun privateer Saphire.
-It was not long before his competence and nerve found him success as he tricked his way around a superior force of French frigates which his vessel encountered when cruising.
-As a result, Bulkley's exploits were reported in popular London papers and gained him some celebrity.
+Bulkeley found employment when he assumed command of a forty-gun privateer Saphire.
+It was not long before his competence and nerve brought him success as he tricked his way around a superior force of French frigates that his vessel encountered while cruising.
+As a result, Bulkeley's exploits were reported in popular London papers, and he gained some celebrity.
 He began thinking that it would not be long before the Admiralty would offer him the coveted command of a Royal Navy ship.
-On 9 April 1745, however, Cheap arrived back in England.
+On 9 April 1745, however, Cheap returned to England.